-In connection with this offering, we, our directors and officers, and substantially all of our stockholders, including the selling stockholder, have agreed with the underwriters that, for a period ending days after the date of the final prospectus relating to this offering, subject to certain exceptions, we and they will not, directly or indirectly, offer, sell, contract to sell, pledge, grant any option to purchase, make any short sale or otherwise dispose of or hedge any of our shares of common stock, or any options or warrants to purchase any shares of our common stock, or any securities convertible into, or exchangeable for or that represent the right to receive shares of our common stock.

-in their sole discretion, may at any time release all or any portion of the shares from the restrictions in such agreements.
+In connection with this offering, we, our directors and officers, and the selling stockholder, have agreed with the underwriters that, for a period ending 30 days (or 60 days in the case of the company) after the date of the final prospectus relating to this offering, subject to certain exceptions, we and they will not, directly or indirectly, offer, sell, contract to sell, pledge, grant any option to purchase, make any short sale or otherwise dispose of or hedge any of our shares of common stock, or any options or warrants to purchase any shares of our common stock, or any securities convertible into, or exchangeable for or that represent the right to receive shares of our common stock.
+Goldman Sachs & Co.
+LLC and J.P.
+Morgan Securities LLC in their sole discretion, may at any time release all or any portion of the shares from the restrictions in such agreements.

-The lock-up agreements do not contain any pre-established conditions to the waiver by of any terms of the lock-up agreements.
+The lock-up agreements do not contain any pre-established conditions to the waiver by Goldman Sachs & Co.
+LLC and J.P.
+Morgan Securities LLC of any terms of the lock-up agreements.
 Any determination to release shares subject to the lock-up agreements would be based on a number of factors at the time of determination, including but not necessarily limited to the market price of the common stock, the liquidity of the trading market for the common stock, general market conditions, the number of shares proposed to be sold and the timing, purpose and terms of the proposed sale.